 Products sold in Toys“R”Us® and Babies“R”Us® stores must meet the following safety standards:

-- All product samples must be tested by an accredited lab before they are shipped to our stores;
+- All production samples must be tested yearly by an accredited third-party lab before they are shipped to our stores;

 - Date-coding must be provided on all products;